augori/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.

-For convenience of the user, the following statements are executed when the console is started (in future it will be possible to set further initial commands)
+For the convenience of the user, the following statements are executed when the console is started (in the future, it will be possible to set further initial commands)

 ::